pyvista/pyvista-tutorial/_sources/tutorial/04_filters/exercises/b_clipping.rst.txt

     clipped

 ..
+GENERATED FROM PYTHON SOURCE LINES 59-60

+Plot the original dataset and the clipped one.

-GENERATED FROM PYTHON SOURCE LINES 56-63
+..
+GENERATED FROM PYTHON SOURCE LINES 60-67

 .. code-block:: default